-Our main finding is that trust attitudes are a proxy for cooperation preferences but not for beliefs.
-In particular, we show that responses to the standard trust question (Trust for short) explain in a statistical sense if a person is a conditional cooperator but not how optimistic conditional cooperators are about other peoples' tendency to cooperate.
+Our main finding is that trust attitudes are a proxy for the strength of people's cooperation preferences but not for beliefs.
+In particular, we show that responses to the standard trust question (Trust for short) explain people's level of contribution given their beliefs about others' contributions, but not how optimistic they are about other peoples' tendency to cooperate.
 We also show that the fairness question ("Do you think most people would try to take advantage of you if they got a chance, or would they try to be fair?"), an alternative to the trust question that has recently been added to the World Values Survey, is a proxy for beliefs but not for preferences.
-In particular, we show that responses to the fairness question (Fairness for short) explain in a statistical sense how optimistic conditional cooperators are but responses do not explain if a person is a conditional cooperator.
+In particular, we show that responses to the fairness question (Fairness for short) explain how optimistic people are, but do not explain the strength of their preferences for cooperation.
 We speculate that the two survey measures capture different aspects of social capital because Trust evokes thoughts about what the respondent generally does ("you can't be too careful") while Fairness evokes thoughts about how other people generally behave ("would they try to be fair?").
-The finding that alternative survey measures capture different aspects of social capital has important implications for measurement of social capital and for policy.
-For example, cooperation preferences are likely to be more stable and more difficult to influence than beliefs about cooperativeness in society.
-Thus, to reduce tax evasion, traffic rule violations or bribery, it may be easier to correct pessimistic beliefs about other peoples' compliance with cooperation norms than attempting to shape deep preferences for honesty and compliance in the population.
+The finding that alternative survey measures capture different aspects of social capital has important implications for measurement of social capital and for policy evaluation.
+For example, cooperation preferences are likely to be more stable and more difficult to influence than beliefs about cooperativeness in society.\(^1\) Thus, to reduce tax evasion, traffic rule violations or bribery, it may be easier to correct pessimistic beliefs about other peoples' compliance with cooperation norms than attempting to shape deep preferences for honesty and compliance in the population.